Pre-Courant Algebroids: Pre-Courant algebroids with an additional grading

-\begin{remark} As far as we are aware, the first proof that the tangent bundle of a Courant algebroid canonically comes with the structure of a VB-Courant algebroid was given by Boumaiza \& ~Zaalani \cite{Boumaiza:2009} in the standard framework.
-Li-Bland in his PhD thesis \cite{Li-Bland:2012} sketched the super-proof of this. \end{remark}
+\begin{corollary} \ \begin{enumerate} \item The higher tangent bundle of order $k-1$ of a Courant algebroid is a weighted Courant algebroid of degree $k$; \item The tangent bundle of a (pre-)Courant algebroid is a weighted (pre-)Courant algebroid of degree $2$. \end{enumerate} \end{corollary} \begin{remark} As far as we are aware, the first proof that the tangent bundle of a Courant algebroid canonically comes with the structure of a VB-Courant algebroid was given by Boumaiza \& ~Zaalani \cite{Boumaiza:2009} in the standard classical framework.
+Li-Bland in his Ph.D. thesis \cite{Li-Bland:2012} sketched a proof of this in the language of supermanifolds. \end{remark}